lcharleux/RECH902_2023/README.md

 16. **Backup Your Work**:
     - Regularly push your work to a remote repository (e.g., GitHub) to ensure it's backed up and accessible from anywhere.

 Remember that learning Git can take time, so be patient with yourself.
 Start with the basics, and as you become more confident, you can delve into more advanced Git concepts.
-Git is a powerful tool that can greatly enhance your ability to manage and collaborate on projects.